moveit/moveit_visual_tools/README.md

  -  All publish() ROS topics should be followed by a ``ros::spinOnce();`` but no sleep
  -  Do not want to load any features/publishers until they are actually needed since this library contains so many components

+## Testing and Linting

+To run [roslint](http://wiki.ros.org/roslint), use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/):

+    catkin build --no-status --no-deps --this --make-args roslint

+To run [catkin lint](https://pypi.python.org/pypi/catkin_lint), use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/):

+    catkin lint -W2

+Use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/) to run the small amount of available tests:

+    catkin run_tests --no-deps --this -i

 ## Contribute

-Feel free to send PRs for new helper functions, fixes, etc. - I'll happily discuss and merge them.
-I do not, however, want to send much time helping people use this because I am a busy grad student.
-Use at your own risk.
+Please send PRs for new helper functions, fixes, etc!